We're Here for You!

 All about Me Booklet

 The "All About Me Booklet" is designed to help parents introduce their child with Down syndrome to their teachers.
 This 12 page booklet helps teachers better understand likes/dislikes, communication needs, strengths and learning needs.
 Educators, invite the parents of your student with Down syndrome to complete this valuable tool with your student!
+Download a 1 page version HERE.

 Peer Presentations provide educators and families ideas on how to communicate to classmates about the differences, similarities and needs of individual with Down syndrome.
 Also included is a follow up letter you can send home with students.
+View a list of activities you can do in your classroom to help explain Down syndrome.

 IDEA Law Information